 Club Moss Care and Propagation

 Selaginella kraussiana, are root dependent plants that grow outwards.
 Proper hydration and lighting will be essential to the development of this fern-like plant.
 Be generous with acidic to neutral PH water and propagation should quickly take its course with Selaginella.
 When first moving this plant into a new location, don’t stress too much when you see signs of transplant shock.
-Browning is inevitable at the beginning of this plants establishing and it should quickly bounce back once settled in.
+Browning is inevitable at the beginning of this plant establishing and it should quickly bounce back once settled in.

 How to grow